Curious discoveries in Wales

 1. Our very own dinosaur

 While Wales may be more famous for being a land of dragons, it also seems Wales was a land of dinosaurs with the discovery of a new species of beast by fossil hunter brothers Nick and Rob Hanigan.
-The juvenile therapod was found after a rock fall off cliffs in Llantwit Major in south Wales in 2014.
-Named after the latin for dragon robber and the brothers' name, the 201 million year old dracorapter hanigani, a relative of T-Rex, is now on display in the National Museum of Wales.
+The juvenile therapod was found after a rock fall off cliffs in Llantwit Major, Vale of Glamorgan in 2014.
+Named after the Latin for dragon robber and the brothers' name, the 201 million year old dracorapter hanigani, a relative of T-Rex, is now on display in the National Museum of Wales.

 2. Roman chariot